Postpartum depression: Postpartum depression in fathers

-Paternal postpartum depression has not been studied as intently as its maternal counterpart.
+Paternal postpartum depression is a poorly understood concept with a limited evidence-base.
 However, postpartum depression affects 8 to 10% of fathers.
-In men, postpartum depression is typically defined as "an episode of major depressive disorder (MDD) occurring soon after the birth of a child".
 There are no set criteria for men to have postpartum depression.
 The cause may be distinct in males.
 Causes of paternal postpartum depression include hormonal changes during pregnancy, which can be indicative of father-child relationships.
 For instance, male depressive symptoms have been associated with low testosterone levels in men.
 Low prolactin, estrogen, and vasopressin levels have been associated with struggles with father-infant attachment, which can lead to depression in first-time fathers.
 Symptoms of postpartum depression in men are extreme sadness, fatigue, anxiety, irritability, and suicidal thoughts.
-Postpartum depression in men is most likely to occur 3–6 months after delivery, and is correlated with maternal depression, meaning that if the mother is experiencing postpartum depression, then the father is at a higher risk of developing the illness as well.
-Postpartum depression in men leads to an increase risk of suicide, while also limiting healthy infant-father attachment.
-Men who experience PPD can exhibit poor parenting behaviors, distress, and reduce infant interaction.
+Postpartum depression in men is most likely to occur 3–6 months after delivery and is correlated with maternal depression, meaning that if the mother is experiencing postpartum depression, then the father is at a higher risk of developing the illness as well.
+Postpartum depression in men leads to an increased risk of suicide, while also limiting healthy infant-father attachment.
+Men who experience PPD can exhibit poor parenting behaviors, and distress, and reduce infant interaction.

 Reduced paternal interaction can later lead to cognitive and behavioral problems in children.
-Children as young as 3.5 years old experience problems with internalizing and externalizing behaviors, indicating that paternal postpartum depression can have long-term consequences.
-Furthermore, if children as young as two are not frequently read to, this negative parent-child interaction can have a harmful impact on their expressive vocabulary.
+Children as young as 3.5 years old may experience problems with internalizing and externalizing behaviors, indicating that paternal postpartum depression can have long-term consequences.
+Studies suggest that children raised by fathers experiencing depression or other mental illnesses have approximately a 33% to 70% higher risk of developing emotional or behavioral difficulties.
+Furthermore, if children as young as two are not frequently read to, this negative parent-child interaction can harm their expressive vocabulary.
+A study focusing on low-income fathers found that increased involvement in their child's first year was linked to lower rates of postpartum depression.

+Adoptive parents

+Postpartum depression may also be experienced by non-biological parents.
+While not much research has been done regarding post-adoption depression, difficulties associated with parenting post-partum are similar between biological and adoptive parents.
+Women who adopt children undergo significant stress and life changes during the postpartum period, similar to biological mothers.
+This may raise their chance of developing depressive symptoms and anxious tendencies.
+Postpartum depression presents in adoptive mothers via sleep deprivation similar to birth mothers, but adoptive parents may have added risk factors such as a history of infertility.